 Link to Learning

-Watch this video about infant speech discrimination to learn more about how babies lose the ability to discriminate among all possible human phonemes as they age.
+Visit this website to learn more about how babies lose the ability to discriminate among all possible human phonemes as they age.

 After the first few months of life, babies enter what is known as the babbling stage, during which time they tend to produce single syllables that are repeated over and over.
 As time passes, more variations appear in the syllables that they produce.
 During this time, it is unlikely that the babies are trying to communicate; they are just as likely to babble when they are alone as when they are with their caregivers (Fernández & Cairns, 2011).
 Interestingly, babies who are raised in environments in which sign language is used will also begin to show babbling in the gestures of their hands during this stage (Petitto, Holowka, Sergio, Levy, & Ostry, 2004).